0x464e/comp-se-200/README.md

 The coverage report will be found from the `/coverage` folder.
 If you open the `coverage/index.html` you will find a collection from all the tests and their coverages.

+<b>Alternatively</b>
+You can use the provided Dockerfile to run the tests in a Docker container with
+`docker build -t container-name .`

 # Technologies
 Tests are created with [Jest framework](https://jestjs.io/).
 Here is the [documentation](https://jestjs.io/docs/getting-started) for this framework.